bparanj/crystal/security/linux/system-library.md

    - They provide standardized interfaces for common operations such as file handling, memory management, and network communication, ensuring consistency across different applications.

 3. **Efficient Development**:
-   - By using system libraries, developers can focus on the unique aspects of their applications rather than implementing standard functions, leading to faster and more efficient development.
+   - By using system libraries, developers can focus on the unique aspects of their applications rather than implementing standard functions, leading to faster development.

 4. **Performance Optimization**:
    - Libraries are often optimized for performance, providing efficient implementations of common tasks that can improve the overall performance of applications.

-### Examples of System Libraries:
+### Examples:

 1. **GNU C Library (glibc)**:
    - **Description**: The GNU C Library, commonly known as glibc, is the standard C library for Linux systems.
 It provides essential routines for system calls, file operations, string manipulation, and more.